Finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type: Introduction

-The authors would like to thank Simon Brandhorst and Radu Laza, for their helpful comments and suggestions that improved this manuscript.
-The authors would like to thank Giovanni Mongardi and Ljudmila Kamenova for helpful discussions on deformations of IHS manifolds.
-The authors would like to thank also the OSCAR team for their support regarding the programming aspect of this project.
+The authors would like to thank Simon Brandhorst for his helpful comments and for his suggestion to use the Borcherds lattice, as in \Cref{subsec: Borcherds}.
+Specifically, we thank him for the discussions about the proofs of \Cref{propo: first characterisation finite subgroups,theorem exceptional lattices}.
+The authors would like to thank Simone Billi, Annalisa Grossi, Ljudmila Kamenova, Radu Laza and Giovanni Mongardi for helpful discussions and their comments.
+The authors would like to thank the OSCAR team for their support regarding the programming aspect of this project.
+Finally, the authors would like to thank the referee, whose comments greatly improved the manuscript.